xuankimtran/docs-1/pages/katalon-studio/docs/call-test-case.md

 		<tr>
 			<td>Test Case ID</td>
 			<td>
 				<p>The ID of the test case to be called.
 You can find this info in the test case properties.
-Learn more about Test Case Properties here: <a href="https://docs.katalon.com/katalon-studio/docs/search.html#view-test-artifact-properties">View test artifact properties</a>.</p>
+Learn more about test case properties here: <a href="https://docs.katalon.com/katalon-studio/docs/search.html#view-test-artifact-properties">View test artifact properties</a>.</p>
 			</td>
 		</tr>
 		<tr>